numba/numba/docs/source/cuda/cuda_array_interface.rst

 Differences with CUDA Array Interface (Version 0)
 -------------------------------------------------

-The Version 0 of the CUDA Array Interface did not have the optional **mask** attribute to support masked arrays.
+Version 0 of the CUDA Array Interface did not have the optional **mask** attribute to support masked arrays.

 Differences with CUDA Array Interface (Version 1)
 -------------------------------------------------

-The Versions 0 & 1 of the CUDA Array Interface neither clarified the **strides** attribute for C-contiguous arrays nor specified the treatment for zero-size arrays.
+Versions 0 and 1 of the CUDA Array Interface neither clarified the **strides** attribute for C-contiguous arrays nor specified the treatment for zero-size arrays.